a-n-rose/a-n-rose.github.io/_posts/2019-01-13-workshop-pyladies-deeplearning-speech.md

 # “Always start with a CNN before reaching for an RNN.
 You’ll be surprised with how far you can get.” – Andrej Karpathy, Director of AI at Tesla.

 Important to note here, is that none of those very important papers specifically targeted speech.
 We will explore in this workshop how ConvNets and LSTMs (a subset of RNNs) handle speech data.
-We will build a ConvNet, an LSTM, and a ConvNet+LSTM and see how they compare when handling real-world data.
+We will build a ConvNet, an LSTM, and a ConvNet+LSTM and see how they compare when handling real-world speech data.

 If you're asking yourself, WTF is a CNN, RNN, or LSTM?
 No worries, I'll cover the basics.